heiswayi/heiswayi.nrird.com/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 Composer version 1.0-dev (a54f84f05f915c6d42bed94de0cdcb4406a4707b) 2015-10-13 13:09:04
 ```

 That's it!
-You now have a fully functional WAMP server (with Composer) that runs as a service and doesn't depend on any user (accessible even if no one is logged in).
+You now have a fully functional WAMP server (with Composer as the extra) that runs as a service and doesn't depend on any user (accessible even if no one is logged in).
 If you set up for production instead development, you might need to read carefully their notes or instruction manual, configure your firewall properly and try to consult with expert in order to maximize the security and performance.
 Thanks for reading anyway!